Notenoughmail/notenoughmail.github.io/contact.md

 And if I ever make a mod that's not tied to TFC/KubeJS I might talk about it in the *#showcase* channel of the [NeoForge](https://discord.gg/neoforged) server

-## Cohost
+## cohost

-Calling cohost a "social media" feels wrong, but I don't know what would be the right thing to call it
+I loved cohost, it was something different and better.
+And yet, I never did use it to its fullest extent, so I'll leave this here as a keepsake

-I'm [@Roughly-Enough-Mail](https://cohost.org/Roughly-Enough-Mail) on cohost and occasionally I'll be salient enough to post something there
+I was [@Roughly-Enough-Mail](https://cohost.org/Roughly-Enough-Mail) on cohost and occasionally I'd be salient enough to post something there.
+Those were good days

 ## GitHub